The Electrophysiological Landscape of Dreams

 Research Objective

 How does the brain create such a real-world analogue, and why?
-Based on my previous work, in which I identified a neural signature of dreaming, I propose to answer this question by studying a set of electroencephalographic (EEG) potentials.
-These potentials not only occur spontaneously during sleep, but in a similar form also during wakefulness, as part of reactions to unexpected environmental stimuli.
+Based on my previous work, in which I identified a neural signature of dreaming, I propose to answer this question by studying a set of electroencephalographic (EEG) potentials, which not only occur spontaneously during sleep but in a similar form also during wakefulness, as part of reactions to unexpected environmental stimuli.

 The overarching objective of this proposal is to understand the precise role of these brain potentials in the generation of dreams.
 Specifically, I will: